‘The Cross Was Not Yet Heavy Enough’

 ‘By suggesting that Jesus is a Palestinian (Jewish or not), activists are aligning him with a particularly revolutionary cause (Palestinian nationalism) and, as they see it, pitting him against a particular oppressor (Israel and Zionism)….’
 (3)

-After all, both fascist movements attempt to align Christianity with a racial ideology, rejecting the Jewish roots of a biblical Christian faith.
-By portraying Jesus as Palestinian, Hamas and its apologists are able to construct a ‘theological’ basis for the new persecution of Jews.
+The irony is profound.
+Just as the Nazis tried to Aryan-ise Jesus, modern extremists try to Palestinian-ise Him — both erasing His Jewishness to serve political ideology.
+Both fascist movements attempt to align Christianity with a racial ideology, rejecting the Jewish roots of a biblical Christian faith.
+By portraying Jesus as Palestinian, Hamas and its apologists can then construct a ‘theological’ basis for the new persecution of Jews.
 (3)

 Sources: